5 Things To Look For In Betsy DeVos' Confirmation Hearing

 2. ESSA

-Expect tough questions on President-elect Trump's call for re-directing some $20 billion in federal aid to school choice.
+Expect tough questions on President-elect Trump's call for redirecting some $20 billion in federal aid to school choice.
 Trump has yet to put any meat on the bones of that idea.
-DeVos will certainly be asked whether that idea might mean re-directing money from federal Title I programs for the poor and disadvantaged.
-Or whether the new administration will seek to re-open the Every Students Succeed Act, which passed with rare bipartisan support in 2015.
+DeVos will certainly be asked whether that idea might mean redirecting money from federal Title I programs for the poor and disadvantaged.
+Or whether the new administration will seek to reopen the Every Student Succeeds Act, which passed with rare bipartisan support in 2015.

 Supporters, however, say DeVos has the leadership and vision to radically shake up the federal education bureaucracy, foster change and further return power to the states.

-"Betsy has worked for years to improve educational opportunities for all children," is how Lamar Alexander, Republican of Tennessee, put it.
-He's the former Education Secretary who chairs the committee.
+"Betsy has worked for years to improve educational opportunities for all children," is how Lamar Alexander, R-Tenn., put it.
+He's the former education secretary who chairs the committee.
 "As secretary, she will be able to implement the new law fixing No Child Left Behind just as Congress wrote it, reversing the trend to a national school board and restoring to states, governors, school boards, teachers, and parents greater responsibility for improving education in their local communities."

 Even some proponents of expanding choice options are voicing fears that DeVos favors an unbridled approach to choice, with too little oversight and accountability.